SiddharthManoj/CourseCheck/README.md

 #### More complete class section info in rectangle

-#### Find any given class (would require plenty of testing)
+#### Identify any remaining class recognition errors apart of the Schedule of Classes API

-How do you mean? - WA

-I just meant we should try to identify any more special cases of classes not being found. - GO

-Gotcha. - WA

 #### 12 hour time instead of military time